digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 To understand the basic elements of Canton, let's briefly look at this starting configuration.
 It is written in the `HOCON <https://github.com/lightbend/config/blob/master/HOCON.md>`__ format as shown below.
 It specifies that you wish to run two *participant nodes*, whose local aliases are ``participant1`` and ``participant2``, and a single
-*synchronization domain*, with the local alias ``mydomain``.
+*synchronization (sync) domain*, with the local alias ``mydomain``.
 It also specifies the storage backend that each node should use (in this tutorial we're using in-memory storage), and the network ports for various services, which we will describe shortly.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/01-simple-topology/simple-topology.conf
    :language: none

-To run the protocol, the participants must connect to one or more synchronization domains (domains for short).
+To run the protocol, the participants must connect to one or more sync domains.
-To execute a *transaction* (a change that updates the shared contracts of several parties), all the parties' participant nodes must be connected to the same domain.
+To execute a *transaction* (a change that updates the shared contracts of several parties), all the parties' participant nodes must be connected to the same sync domain.
-In the remainder of this tutorial, you will construct a network topology that will enable the three parties Alice, Bob, and Bank to transact with each other, as shown here:
+In the remainder of this tutorial, you construct a network topology that enables the three parties Alice, Bob, and Bank to transact with each other, as shown here:

 .. figure:: images/canton-tutorial-elements.svg